marcus-kariuki/group-three-phase-2-project/README.md

 Bootstrap UI and you shouldn't need to touch it.

-## Endpoints

-The base URL for your backend is: `http://localhost:3000`

 ## Core Deliverables

 As a user/manager, I should be able to: